brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 (From my diary)

  I have had a two-week break in the midst of my batch.
 I gained a lot from it — one thing I did was to transcribe the whole :emphasis:`Tsyrchyuan` of Yang Shuhdar (all the definitions), which meant that I read the whole thing carefully.
-The other was to put my RC experience in better focus — both the MongoDB interview experience and Nancy's suggestion that I take Myer-Briggs had a big effect on me.
+The other was to put my RC experience in better focus — both the MongoDB interview experience and the changes to RC's self-description have had a big effect on me, and the latter has been building since I worked writing referral letters for RC.

 ----